2020–21 Korn Ferry Tour: Location of tournaments

-Points leaders
+Points list

-For full rankings, see 2021 Korn Ferry Tour Finals graduates.

-Regular season points leaders
+Regular season points list

-The regular season points list was based on prize money won during the season, calculated using a points-based system.
-The top 25 players on the tour earned status to play on the 2021–22 PGA Tour.
+The regular season points list was based on tournament results during the season, calculated using a points-based system.
+The top 25 players on the regular season points list earned status to play on the 2021–22 PGA Tour.

-Finals points leaders
+Finals points list

-A further 25 players earned status to play on the 2021–22 PGA Tour, via the Korn Ferry Tour Finals.
+The Finals points list was based on tournament results during the Korn Ferry Tour Finals, calculated using a points-based system.
+The top 25 players on the Finals points list (not otherwise exempt) earned status to play on the 2021–22 PGA Tour.

 2021 PGA Tour exemptions

 The leading 10 players in the Korn Ferry Tour points list through the 2020 Korn Ferry Tour Championship were granted exemptions to play in the Puerto Rico Open, the Corales Puntacana Resort and Club Championship, the Barbasol Championship and the Barracuda Championship on the PGA Tour during 2021.
 They were as follows: